tendermint/liquidity/x/liquidity/spec/03_state_transitions.md

 ## LiquidityPoolBatch Execution

 Batch execution causes state transitions on `Bank` module.
-Below categories describes state transition executed by each process in `LiquidityPoolBatch` execution.
+Below categories describes state transition executed by each process in `PoolBatch` execution.

 ### Coin Swap

-After successful coin swap, coins accumulated in `LiquidityModuleEscrowAccount` for coin swaps are sent to other swap requestors(self-swap) or to the `LiquidityPool`(pool-swap).
-Also fees are sent to the `LiquidityPool`.
+After successful coin swap, coins accumulated in `LiquidityModuleEscrowAccount` for coin swaps are sent to other swap requestors(self-swap) or to the `Pool`(pool-swap).
+Also fees are sent to the `Pool`.

 ### LiquidityPool Deposit and Withdraw

-For deposit, after successful deposit, escrowed coins are sent to the `ReserveAccount` of targeted `LiquidityPool`, and new pool coins are minted and sent to the depositor.
+For deposit, after successful deposit, escrowed coins are sent to the `ReserveAccount` of targeted `Pool`, and new pool coins are minted and sent to the depositor.

-For withdrawal, after successful withdraw, escrowed pool coins are burnt, and corresponding amount of reserve coins are sent to the withdrawer from the `LiquidityPool`.
+For withdrawal, after successful withdraw, escrowed pool coins are burnt, and corresponding amount of reserve coins are sent to the withdrawer from the `Pool`.

 ### Pseudo Algorithm for LiquidityPoolBatch Execution